garrandall/popular-music-data/tracks/indian-love-call-ray-stevens.md

   start_date: '1975-11-08'
 ---

-When I'm calling you, ooh
+When I'm calling you, oh
-If you answer too, ooh
+If you answer too, oh

 That means that I offer my love to you
 To be your own